Thanks for stopping by! Make sure to subscribe or join us on facebook to get our newest posts.

 So last week when I shared my living room you may have spotted a few new pillows.
 I had searched everywhere for the perfect pillows and never saw anything I liked.
 I finally decided to make my own pillows and it was A LOT easier than I thought.
 Who knew?

-Today I’m going to show you how to make these super cute AND easy slipcovers.
+Today I’m going to show you how to make a pillow cover, these are super cute AND easy slipcovers.
 These envelope covers are great because they slip right off and are easy to wash.
 I promise that anyone who owns a sewing machine can do this.
 You’ll only need a few things to get started.

 How to sew a pillow cover 20 Minutes